aborow/ordermatic/wibtec_custom_serial_number/README.md

 Version-12.0.1.0.4
 ====================
-- OrderMatic Invoice Report, In the Odd lines displayed just Product Name so change it
 - In the Partners view, Tags is added multiple so while creating Warranty on the Delivery validation time displayed error so solve it